-Upon entry into the program, full-time students without OGS or SSHRC funding will receive a bursary of \$2,000, which can be renewed for the six terms of the program.
+Upon entry into the program, full-time students without an Ontario Graduate Scholarship (OGS) or funding from the Social Sciences and Humanities Research Council (SSHRC) will receive a bursary of \$2,000, which can be renewed for the six terms of the program.
 Part-time students will receive a bursary of \$500, which can be renewed for the nine terms of the program.
 A maximum of \$12,000 in total bursary funding is available to an individual student during the program, regardless of full- or part-time status.
 If a student moves from part-time to full-time status during the program, funding will not be awarded beyond the ninth term.
-If a student receives OGS or SSHRC funding during the program, the bursary will be discontinued.
+If a student receives an OGS or SSHRC funding during the program, the bursary will be discontinued.

-In addition, students may apply to be Graduate Assistants (GA) at a rate of \$17/hour for a maximum of 10 hours per week each term.
+In addition, students may apply to be Graduate Assistants (GAs) at a rate of \$17.52 per hour for a maximum of 10 hours per week each term.
 Assignments of Graduate Student Assistants will be made at the beginning of each year.

 Following the policies stated by SGPS, GAs serve as a "condition of receiving financial assistance."
-The workload expectations placed upon them may include "marking of examination papers, demonstration of work, or research as a member of the staff of a university" At no point will Graduate Student Assistants fill any of the roles reserved for Graduate Teaching Assistants, such as giving lectures or leading seminars.
+The workload expectations placed upon them may include "marking of examination papers, demonstration of work, or research as a member of the staff of a university."
+At no point will GAs fill any of the roles reserved for Graduate Teaching Assistants, such as giving lectures or leading seminars.